MIMICLab/L-Verse/README.md

 ```

 ### Evaluation
-For faster evaluation, we our evaluation code supports multi-gpu.
+For faster evaluation, our evaluation code supports multi-gpu.
 To enable multi-gpu evaluation, add " --gpus " flag with number of gpus in your machine (default 1).

 For evaluation, provide config file, pretrained AugVAE weight, and test dataset